 At ADS Automatic Door Specialists, we take pride in the skill and craftsmanship with which we approach each installation.
 When we are entrusted with a project for an especially attractive custom door in a unique setting, which comes our way frequently, we always emphasize to the client the need to follow all the requirements for finishing the door, whether steel, wood or even modern synthetic material.
 If they hire us to do the finishing, we rigorously follow all instructions, for two simple and interconnected reasons:

-1) The warranty requires it.
-We want to make sure our customers get the full value of their door, and the excellent warranties provided with higher-quality doors are a major part of that value.
+- The warranty requires it.
+We want to make sure our customers get the full value of their doors, and the excellent warranties provided with higher-quality doors are a major part of that value.
 Remember, the warranty standards are the best ones to follow – for good reasons.

-2) Door Longevity.
+- Door Longevity.
 A door properly finished and installed (details, details, details!) lasts longer, and will, with proper, regular maintenance, look good throughout its lifespan.
-If the finishing process allows for cut corners or half-measures, the door will eventually show it with fading, warping, and cracking.
+If the finishing process allows for cut corners or half-measures, the door will eventually show fading, warping, and cracking.

 Few sights frustrate us more than driving by an installation we completed only a few years prior and seeing it weathered, discolored, and peeling…old before its time.

 Here are some essential things to do when you get a new hardwood or steel garage door.
 They may vary from door to door, or according to the manufacturer’s directive.
 The weather conditions of your location are a factor as well – the amount of direct sunlight striking the door, for example, may affect the color of stain or paint you use, or the humidity and, along the coast, air-borne salinity, will need to be considered.
 We will discuss all these concerns with you in advance.
 The main point is to do a thorough job at the start and stay on top of any signs of deterioration with appropriate measures.